felipeboffnunes/chronometria-paginarum/README.rst

         If the average number of pages read reaches a number lower than the page threshold, the player is offered 7 days for redemption.

-        The player :red:`loses` if the average is still lower than the page threshold after that.
+        The player loses if the average is still lower than the page threshold after that.

-        The player :green:`wins` if the Tower falls and the player has an average of pages read per day greater or equal to the page threshold.
+        The player wins if the Tower falls and the player has an average of pages read per day greater or equal to the page threshold.